 - Complies with the nation’s strictest environmental regulations to produce the cleanest gasoline in the world, made only by a limited number of refineries.

 - Produces 20% of the gasoline demand in Southern California and 10% statewide.
-Produces approximately 30% of the jet fuel demand at Los Angeles International Airport, and produces approximately 80% of the marine fuel demand at the Ports of Los Angeles and Long Beach.
+Produces a very significant amount of the jet and marine diesel fuel demand at Los Angeles International Airport and the Ports of Los Angeles and Long Beach.

 - Employs more than 570 employees, many of whom are unionized, who earn excellent salaries, wages and benefits.

-- Supports the jobs of thousands of contractors; every direct refinery job impacts more than 15 indirect jobs in California.
+- Supports the jobs of thousands of contractors; every direct refinery job supports more than 15 indirect jobs in California.

 - Pays millions of dollars in annual property and utility taxes that help fund vital community services.